 - If you have been granted a scholarship from ÅAU you must confirm the offer by the date given in the acceptance letter (usually within 14 days)

-- If you do not receive a scholarship from ÅAU you must confirm the offer by 10 July 2020 at 3.00 pm (Helsinki time).
+- If you do not receive a scholarship from ÅAU you must confirm the offer by 17 July 2020 at 3.00 pm (Helsinki time) (Note that the deadline has been postponed from 10 July).
 Please see here, for local time in Finland.

 How to accept the offer:

 - You can accept the study entitlement by logging in to the My Studyinfo –service (studyinfo portal) using online banking credentials, mobile certificate, an electronic identity card or using the secure link you were sent via Studyinfo.
 Please note, that if you have been offered a scholarship, the scholarship is accepted by accepting the study entitlement within the given deadline (usually 2 weeks from when the offer has been sent).